HedleyPty/Regular-expressions/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:ab57cc6e24
 ##Regular expressions and text

 Regulars expressions allow us to analyse flat text.
 But which text?
 Text we refer to is everywhere, in the code, in webpages, in text data files... it is *almost* everywhere.
 Well, there are some files that we cannot use regular expressions or *regex*.
-These are *binary* and *compile* files.
+These are *binary* and *compiled* files.
 Office documents are *binary* files.
 Which of the following files can have flat text, and be analyzed with Regular expressions?

 *** =instructions
 - Python code file (.py)